TristanJumeaux/blog/content/posts/mma-project.md

 ```
 Here, the parameter _matches_ represents the sum of the common substring sizes and _length_ is the sum of both strings lengths.

-Eventually, the ratio divides put matches at scale and divides it by the total length of both strings.
+Eventually, the ratio put matches at scale and divides it by the total length of both strings.

 For our example, we get a ratio of (2*12)/29 which is 0.8275.